 I have struggled to lose 35 pounds (2½ stones) over a 10 year period.
 I recall saying I wanted to retire at the correct weight, but that never happened.
 Well I’m nearly there so I hope those struggling to lose weight can gain some cheer from this article.

-As people grow older they often lose their agility and so lose their ability to take up certain postures and movements requiring agility.
-This article offers a list of postures and movements requiring agility which I have concocted and tried.
-I would expect these postures and movements requiring agility to be easily formed by healthy young people under the age of thirty, but not by older people over sixty, for example, unless they do regular exercises to maintain their flexibility.
-Continue reading “Postures And Movements Requiring Agility”
+As people grow older they often lose their agility and so lose their ability to take up certain postures and movements to test agility.
+This article offers a list of postures and movements to test agility which I have concocted and tried.
+I would expect these postures and movements to test agility to be easily formed by healthy young people under the age of thirty, but not by older people over sixty, for example, unless they do regular exercises to maintain their flexibility.

 A lengthy report from the BBC tells that these drinking vessels may be returning to some pubs frequented by young people in London.
 They disappeared from pubs around 2001 when the company making them, Ravenhead Glass in St Helens, closed their factory.
-They are now made in Turkey apparently.
+Apparently they come from Turkey now.

 Not everyone is so nostalgic.
 Some think that the old glass tankard is not so good for the beer as a modern narrow glass.
-The old ones have a poor open surface to volume ratio, I believe, allowing the bubbles to escape too soon after the pint is pulled.
+Tankards have the wrong open surface to volume ratio, I believe, which allows the bubbles to escape too soon after pulling the pint.
 Yes these pubs PULL their pints, unlike many other modern pubs.

-See the video below, from St. Chad’s Bar (not in Dalston), which shows how a Real Ale should be dispensed.
+See the video below, from St. Chad’s College Bar, Durham (not in Dalston), which shows how a Real Ale should be dispensed.
 Unfortunately an ordinary beer glass is being used here, not a Glass Tankard.